sudotechie/learn/README.md

 A: Ease of Use - Collection and visualization of correlation data: user interactions vs. adoption, conversion, expansion, churn; similar measurements for professional services and impact on customer-lifetime value

 A: Cost - Companies have three levers to use to derive pricing - value-based (how much would it cost to solve this otherwise?), competitive (what do our direct competitors charge?), and COGS-based (what does it cost us to deliver this product or service?).
 Employees can only impact the value they deliver (identifying the right use cases to pursue and delivering the right functionality) and the cost to run their service via organizational and technical decisions.

+A: Distribution - This encompasses the buying experience, and is typically the area I am directly involved in.
+Although each of the above items may supercede one another, a successfully executed distribution model has the ability to reshape the narrative, overcoming as many as ***all*** of the above.

      And this is where it all comes together.
      Answer #5 and you're on the cusp of having real customer empathy